Download the all-new Republic app:

 Advertisement

-In a hint at de-escalating tensions with protesting farmers, Delhi police on Monday, has withdrawn additional forces from city's borders at Singhu, Tikri and Ghazipur, according to ANI.
-Delhi police have reportedly instructed additional forces to go back to ir respective units and districts, as per an internal communication.
+In a hint at de-escalating tensions with protesting farmers, Delhi police on Monday, has withdrawn additional forces from the city's borders at Singhu, Tikri and Ghazipur, according to ANI.
+Delhi police have reportedly instructed additional forces to go back to their respective units and districts, as per an internal communication.
 Farmers continue to demand repeal of Centre's three Agriculture Laws, protesting at Delhi's borders in Singhu, Ghazipur and Tikri for 74th consecutive day.

 Rakesh Tikait points 'PM didn't say will make law on MSP';vows to continue stir till Oct 2